If you have type 2 diabetes, your doctor might suggest Januvia (sitagliptin) as a treatment option for you to try.

-Januvia belongs to a group of medications called dipeptidyl peptidase-4 (DPP-4) inhibitors.
-It’s a tablet that you take by mouth once daily.
+Januvia belongs to a group of drugs called dipeptidyl peptidase-4 (DPP-4) inhibitors.

-This article describes the dosages of Januvia, including its form, strengths, and how to take the drug.
+This article describes the dosages of Januvia, as well as its strengths and how to take it.
 To learn more about Januvia, see this in-depth article.

 Note: This article covers Januvia’s typical dosages, which are provided by the drug’s manufacturer.
-But when using Januvia, always take the dosage that your doctor prescribes.
+But when taking Januvia, always take the dosage that your doctor prescribes.

 Below is information about Januvia’s form, strengths, and typical dosage.